This post may contain affiliate links. Please read our disclosure policy.

 Get this sent to your inbox, plus get weekly recipes from us – all for free.

-How To Make Peach Cobbler For One
+How To Make A Mini Peach Cobbler

-1. Heat oven to 375° F (190° C).
-Place the sliced peaches in a 10-ounce ramekin.
-Stir in sugar, lemon juice, vanilla, and cinnamon.
+1. Prep the Peaches: Heat oven to 375°F (190°C).
+Place sliced peaches in a 10-ounce ramekin and stir in sugar, lemon juice, vanilla, and cinnamon.
 Set aside.

 Expert Tips